-OTHER CHIHUAHUAN DESERT PROJECTS

-• Non-Breeding Grassland Bird Surveys: TPWD in partnership with Bird Conservancy of the Rockies (BCR) has completed two years of a three-year project (09/01/2021 -10/31/2024) titled "Non-breeding Grassland Bird Surveys in the Chihuahuan Desert Ecoregion of Texas".
+• OTHER CHIHUAHUAN DESERT PROJECTS Texas Parks and Wildlife Department in partnership with Bird Conservancy of the Rockies has just completed the third year of a three-year (09/01/2021 - 10/31/2024) project titled "Non-breeding Grassland Bird Surveys in the Chihuahuan Desert Ecoregion of Texas".
 This effort is funded through the U.S. Fish and Wildlife Service under the authority of the Wildlife Restoration and Basic Hunter Education Grant Program with a contracted budget of \$600,000.00 (\$450,000.00 Reimbursable Expenditures and \$150,000.00 Match).

 BCR is utilizing a rigorous sampling protocol to estimate the density and abundance of wintering grassland birds in the Chihuahuan Desert region of Texas.
 This effort will advance our knowledge of grassland bird density, movement, and survival on the non-breeding grounds, a current trinational research priority to help mitigate the decline of these birds continentally.
+BCR is now in the data analysis phase of the project, and the final report is anticipated prior to next year's AFWA report.